tedsluis/oyster3-lorawan-gps-tracker-ttn/README.md

 ### Configure Oyster3-lorawan using downlinks

+Configuring the Digital Matter Oyster3 LoRaWAN GPS Tracker involves sending downlink messages from your LoRaWAN network server, such as The Things Network (TTN).
+Downlinks are used to update the device's settings remotely, enabling you to customize its behavior for specific use cases like asset tracking, fleet management, or environmental monitoring.

-Set relevant values the config.yaml file for a particular downlink.
+Set relevant values the [config.yaml](./config.yaml) file for a particular downlink.
+Also change the sequence number, so you can later on verify if the configuration was made to the device.
 Check the [Oyster3-Lorawan-Integration Manual](docs/Oyster3-LoRaWAN-Integration-1.3.pdfOyster3-LoRaWAN-Integration-1.3.pdf) for the details.

+Be aware that some 'faulty' configuration changes on the downlink 7, 8 or 9 (all related to the Lorawan configuration) can make the device unreachable.
+However, all other 'faulty' configurations can be undone by applying the correct configuration.

 Validate the output by running the configure-using-downlinks.py script (without the --send option):
 ````bash
 $ python ./configure-using-downlinks.py --downlink 9